romana/romana.github.io/_posts/Blog/2017-5-20-NetworkTopologies.md

 * Clusters larger than 50 nodes
 * Network policy enforcing Namespace and EC2 service isolation

-More detail and examples of Kubernetes clusters across EC2 availability Zones, and how you can build them using kops is provided in this [post](/blog/multi-region-networks/).
+More detail and examples of Kubernetes clusters split across EC2 availability Zones, and how you can build them using kops is provided in this [post](/blog/multi-region-networks/).

 Romana v1.5 multi-network support for OpenStack means that Projects can launch VMs on independent Provider Networks.
-Kubernetes clusters can also use independent pod networks and launch pods on them spec annotations that specify on which network to connect.
+Kubernetes clusters can also use independent pod networks and launch pods on them through pod annotations that specify which network to use.

 Details and examples of multi-network Kubernetes and OpenStack clusters are provide in the following [post](/blog/multi-region-networks/).